PerfectlySoft/Perfect-TensorFlow/README.md

 ## Project Status

-The framework is Alpha testing now.
-Documents and examples are coming soon.
+The framework is Beta testing now.

 ## Development Notes

-All examples are welcome!
 These files are the key part of Perfect-TensorFlow:

 ```
 Sources